top of page

 If the weather looks inclement on walk day, please check our Facebook page orthis website.

-Sunday 8 June – Verona Sands: If coming from Huonville drive south through Cygnet (turn left at roundabout) then drive south along the Channel Highway for about 14kms (keep going past the Randalls Bay turn-off) until you come to the sign for Verona Sands.
+Thursday 12 February – Verona Sands: If coming from Huonville drive south through Cygnet (turn left at roundabout) then drive south along the Channel Highway for about 14kms (keep going past the Randalls Bay turn-off) until you come to the sign for Verona Sands.
 Turn right into Doyle Avenue then right again into Lovering Ave, following the signs to the toilets.
-Park here, then go down to the beach and let the dogs off for a lovely play and swim.
+Park here, then go down to the

-Wednesday 25 June – Ranelagh: Meet at the car park off Marguerite Street at the Ranelagh Recreation Area.
+Tuesday 24 March – Ranelagh: Meet at the car park off Marguerite Street at the Ranelagh Recreation Area.
 Dogs can have a great run and play in the dog exercise area.

-Tuesday 29 July – Copper Alley Bay: Drive into Cygnet and proceed through the town and the roundabout, keeping the Service Station on your left.
+Saturday 11 April - Copper Alley Bay: Drive into Cygnet and proceed through the town and the roundabout, keeping the Service Station on your left.
 Go past the Yacht Club and drive for about 4kms when you will come to a bridge.
 Once over the bridge turn left into Nichols Road and drive down to the water’s edge.
 This is an on-lead walk which is very pretty and popular.

 Please note: